NOAA Commissioned Officer Corps: Flag

-Although the U.S. Coast and Geodetic Survey and ESSA had their own flags, neither the Coast and Geodetic Survey Corps or ESSA Corps did.
+Although the U.S. Coast and Geodetic Survey and ESSA had their own flags, neither the Coast and Geodetic Survey Corps nor the ESSA Corps did.
 The NOAA Corps adopted its flag on 7 March 2002, the last of the then-seven uniformed services of the United States to have its own distinctive flag.

 The flag has a navy blue background.
-Centered on the background is a white circle inscribed with "NOAA COMMISSIONED CORPS" and "1917," the latter referring to the year of the founding of the NOAA Corps's original ancestor, the U.S. Coast and Geodetic Survey Corps.
-A red triangle symbolizing the discipline of triangulation used in hydrographic surveying — as a similar triangle does in the U.S. Coast and Geodetic Survey, ESSA, and NOAA flags and the commission pennants flown by Coast and Geodetic Survey and NOAA vessels — lies within the circle, and the NOAA Corps insignia is set within the triangle.
+Centered on the background is a white circle inscribed with "NOAA COMMISSIONED CORPS" and "1917", the latter referring to the year of the founding of the NOAA Corps's original predecessor, the U.S. Coast and Geodetic Survey Corps.
+A red triangle symbolizing the discipline of triangulation used in hydrographic surveying.
+A similar triangle was used by the U.S. Coast and Geodetic Survey, ESSA flags.
+Triangles are flown in the commission pennants by Coast and Geodetic Survey and NOAA vessels, and for the NOAA Corps, their insignia is also set within the triangle.
 The flag is displayed in accordance with the customs and traditions of the uniformed services of the United States.